 - Program Plans and Procedures – The effort to document the existence of, and seek the capability to continue, an organization’s essential functions during a wide range of potential emergencies.
-For additional guidance, see the FEMA Continuity Plan Template and Instructions for Non-Federal Governments.

 Example State and local government resources for evaluating continuity capability: